lando/lando/examples/platformsh-kitchensink/README.md

 cd sink/discreet
 lando ssh -c "env" | grep INCLUDED | grep "yes have some"

-# Should be able to override variables from landfile
+# Should be able to legacy override variables from landofile
 cd sink/php
 lando ssh -c "env" | grep APP_ENV | grep lando

+# Should be able to override application config from the landofile
+cd sink/discreet
+lando ssh -c "env" | grep STUFF | grep "omg"

 # Should have the redis extension installed
 cd sink/php